Joao-Ex-Machina/jbcr.pt/content/about.md

 </center>

-I am a 22 year old **Electrical and Computer Eng.
+I am a 23 year old **Electrical and Computer Eng.
 Master's student** at [Instituto Superior Técnico - ULisboa](https://tecnico.ulisboa.pt), majoring in **Computer Systems** and minoring in **Electronic Circuits and Systems**, with a knack for all things FPGA and Reconfigurable Computing

+As of now I am finishing my MSc Thesis on a Hardware/Software Co-Designed Embedded System for Aerial Image Segmentation based on Transformers at INESC-ID/INESC-INOV under Prof. Horácio Neto and Prof. Mário Véstias.
+I will continue my work on hardware design for Artificial Intelligence as a PhD student, with the same supervisors.
-Since 2023 I have been a **Teaching Assistant** at the [Department of Electrical and Computer Engineering](https://deec.tecnico.ulisboa.pt) teaching on the following courses:
+From 2023 to July 2025 I was a **Teaching Assistant** at the [Department of Electrical and Computer Engineering](https://deec.tecnico.ulisboa.pt) teaching on the following courses:

 - Algorithms and Data Structures
 - Digital Systems
 - Programming
 - Computer Architectures

+I enjoyed this expirience throughly, winning the **Excelence in Teaching** award for the school year of 23/24.

 I have also been **hackin' and tinkerin'** while involved with the [HackerSchool](https://hackerschool.dev) hackerspace, which I belong to since 2021.
 At HackerSchool I have assumed the following functions: